 A: Marrying my best friend was pretty epic!
 My favorite part of the ceremony was when we did communion, just the two of us.
 It was the first thing we did together as husband and wife and it was just so special sharing that alone time with each other and God.
 My favorite part of the reception was the surprise dance that Dwayne and my daughter choreographed and performed together…it was AWESOME!!
 And everyone singing Sweet Caroline and Don’t Stop Believing at the top of their lungs…it was just a perfectly fun time!!
 Just seeing both of our families coming together in love and support for us and watching two families become one was wonderful and will always be a precious memory for me of a perfect day of love, fun, and laughter.

 Q: Where did you go for your honeymoon?

 A: Las Vegas!
 She won money, and I didn’t.
-But I did get real sick with bronchitis, so I had that going for me, which is nice.
+But I did get really sick with bronchitis, so I had that going for me, which is nice.
 No, despite that, we really had a great time.
-Great meals, atmosphere, Jersey Boys and a dueling piano bar that was so much fun!
+Great meals, atmosphere, Jersey Boys, and a dueling piano bar that was so much fun!

 Q: What’s your advice to other couples planning a wedding?

 A: Put everything you need to do on paper and organize it that will work for you and follow it.
 Put items on a calendar if need be.
 If you do this properly, the stress level is reduced and you can really enjoy the event.
 After all, a wedding is just that, an event.
 A production in front of family and friends.
 The marriage is what really counts.

 Your premier Orange County wedding photographer and photography team.
 Also offering Orange County & Los Angeles wedding and engagement photography.